 Although everyone on the Enrichment Journey will fly into the Florence airport, the itinerary does not include any time in the city.
 With this optional extension, you will arrive in Florence 2 days early and stay in the city, giving you time to explore Florence on your own before transferring to Tuscany to start the Enrichment Journey program Note: tours are not included.
-Price of $345 per person includes:
+Price of $345 per person, based on double occupancy, includes:

 Although everyone on the Enrichment Journey will disembark the ship near Rome, the itinerary does not include any time in the city.
 With this optional extension, you will stay for 2 nights in Rome after your cruise, giving you time to explore Rome on your own before flying home.
 Note: tours are not included.
-Price of $290 per person includes:
+Price of $290 per person, based on double occupancy, includes:

 |05/19/2021||Retail Value||EJ Price||Savings Per Person||Single Rates|